 - Current Transcripts (an unofficial transcription with be accepted)

-Faculty Sponsors must submit: 1) a letter of endorsement; (2) curriculum vitae/resume that includes research and other relevant experience; and (3) a project description of at least 500 words discussing:
+Faculty Sponsors must submit: 1) a letter of endorsement; (2) curriculum vitae/resume that includes research and other relevant experience; and (3) a project description between 350- 500 words discussing:

-- the overall scope of the research and the students’ role,
+- the overall scope of the research and the student's role in the project

 - the academic and research experience the student will receive; and,